baratine/bartil/README.md

     }

 In Bache, `/list` is the parent service and `/list/timeline` is a child service that shares the parent's inbox.
-A call to pushHead() would entail:
+A call to pushHead() would:

-1. call into ListServiceManagerImpl's `@OnLookup` annotated method
+1. call into the service's `@OnLookup` annotated method: `ListServiceManagerImpl.onLookup()`
-2. `@OnLookup` returns the child instance that would handle the request, which in this case is ListServiceImpl
+2. `@OnLookup` returns the child instance that would handle the request: `ListServiceImpl`
-3. Baratine calls `ListServiceImpl.pushHead()` method
+3. Baratine calls the `ListServiceImpl.pushHead()` method